ejpenner/magnus/readme.md

 [![Latest Unstable Version](https://poser.pugx.org/laravel/framework/v/unstable.svg)](https://packagist.org/packages/laravel/framework)
 [![License](https://poser.pugx.org/laravel/framework/license.svg)](https://packagist.org/packages/laravel/framework)

-## Official Documentation

-Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

-## Environment Setup
+## Setup
 * clone the repo
 * run `composer update` to install all the composer packages
-* run `npm install` to install all NPM assets
+* run `npm install` to install all NPM assets.
+So far all of the npm modules used are just for development purposes.
 * run `php artisan migrate` to run the migrations

 #### Composer Packages Used